An Effective Method for Identifying Clusters of Robot Strengths

 \end{subsection}

-\begin{subsection}{Matching Index of the Nested Relation and Rank Correlation} To measure the nested relation between cluster sets of the WMPRC models $Y = X \beta_c + \varepsilon$ with $g^c$ and $Y = X \beta_d + \varepsilon$ with $g^d$, a matching index of the nested relation (MINR) is proposed as follows:
+\begin{subsection}{Matching Index of the Nested Relation and Rank Correlation} To measure the nested relation between clusters of the WMPRC models $Y = X \beta^c + \varepsilon$ with $g^c$ and $Y = X \beta^d + \varepsilon$ with $g^d$, a matching index of the nested relation (MINR) is proposed as follows: